The Port of Palm Beach

 Operating under Florida Sunshine Laws, all monthly board meetings are open to the public.
 The Port District is governed by a board of five commissioners elected at large by the voters within the district.
 Its administration is through an executive director and professional staff.

 The Port of Palm Beach is located 80 miles north of Miami and 135 miles south of Port Canaveral.
 The ship entrance is through an inlet channel 300 feet wide with no aerial obstructions leading into Lake Worth.
 Transit time is a short 20 minutes from the sea buoy to the docks, with operating drafts of drafts of minus 33 feet (MLW).

 The Port of Palm Beach and its tenants combine to be one of the larger employers in Palm Beach County and is an economic engine for the county.
-Approximately 2,400 people are employed directly and indirectly because of the port, which contributes $260 million in business revenue and $12 million in state and federal taxes.
-Over $7 billion worth of commodities moves through the port each year.
+More than 3,500 people are employed directly because of the port, which contributes $260 million in business revenue and $12 million in state and federal taxes.
+An additional 6,000 jobs are associated with the importers and exporters that use the port to ship cargo.
+Over $14 billion worth of commodities moves through the port each year.

 Unlike most ports in the United States, the Port of Palm Beach is an export port, with approximately 80% of its cargo being exported, with the subsequent improvement in the balance of trade.
 The majority of the exported cargo goes toward supporting the island nations of the Caribbean.
 The Port of Palm Beach supplies 60% of everything consumed in the Bahamas and is the essential lifeline to the rest of the Caribbean.

 The Port of Palm Beach is the fourth busiest container port in Florida, and the eighteenth busiest in the continental U.S. In addition to intermodal capacity, the port is a major modal point for the shipment of bulk sugar (domestic usages), molasses, cement, utility fuels, water, produce, and breakbulk items.